Stacking disorder in novel ABAC-stacked brochantite, Cu$_4$SO$_4$(OH)$_6$: Conclusion

 \section{Conclusion}

 The growth of single crystals of brochantite offers a synthetic starting point for exploring this material and its uniquely rippled distorted-triangular Cu$^{2+}$ planes in more detail.
 Our crystals have nearly random layer stacking, but exhibit a weak tendency toward ABAC stacking, which would be a new polytype; this would presumably also exist in natural mineral form.
 Despite their considerable stacking disorder and potential anion disorder, our crystals have sharper transitions than previously investigated natural mineral samples, suggesting that purity on the Cu site may be more important than other forms of disorder.
-It is likely that tuning the synthesis conditions, particularly temperature, would have an impact on the stacking disorder.
-The ability to synthesize single crystals thus opens the door to investigating the interactions between structural disorder and magnetic order.
-The proposed magnetic structure is evidently incomplete, and we suggest how it would need to be modified, but the existence of clean single-crystalline samples will enable a more complete magnetic structure refinement.
+It is likely that tuning the synthesis conditions, particularly temperature, would have an impact on the stacking disorder, opening the possibility to investigate the effect of stacking disorder on the physical properties, in particular the magnetic order.
+Since the copper layers are linked to each other only through hydrogen bonds, the interlayer interactions are presumably weak and the stacking disorder is likely to have only a minor impact, but this can now be investigated.
+The previously proposed magnetic structure is evidently incomplete, and we suggest how it would need to be modified; the existence of clean single-crystalline samples will enable a more complete magnetic structure refinement.